Doshin So: Personal life

 Dōshin Sō was married three times.
 He had two daughters in his first marriage, no children in the second, and one daughter in the third marriage.

 Dōshin Sō married Takada Toyoko in March 1934, while he was still training in Henan.
 Their first daughter, Nakano Tomiko, was born on 10 January 1935, and their second daughter, Nakano Michiko, was born on 10 October 1937.

 Whilst in Manchuria he met Manabe Michiyo in a train and a year later they started living together.
 Then on 23 January 1941 he divorced Toyoko.
 He married Michiyo on 10 August 1943.
 In 1956 he divorced Michiyo by mutual consent, although they had been separated for many years prior.

-Both marriages collapsed due to Sō being frequently absent carrying out spying missions.
-He was also a frequent visitor to brothels during his years in mainland China; in a similar fashion to the infamous Zen Buddhist monk Ikkyū, Sō saw promiscuity as a vital part of his religious and martial arts training.
-He eventually decided to put his libidinous ways behind him immediately after the Second World War.

 Nearly 10 years after the foundation of Shorinji Kempo, Dōshin Sō married Harada Emiko on 20 January 1957, with whom he would remain with until the end of his life.
 Their daughter, Nakano Yūki, was born subsequently on 1 November 1957.